awsdocs/amazon-glacier-developer-guide/doc_source/getting-started-upload-archive-java.md

-# Upload an Archive to a Vault in Amazon S3 Glacier Using the AWS SDK for Java<a name="getting-started-upload-archive-java"></a>
+# Upload an Archive to a Vault in S3 Glacier by Using the AWS SDK for Java<a name="getting-started-upload-archive-java"></a>

 The following Java code example uses the high\-level API of the AWS SDK for Java to upload a sample archive to the vault\.
 In the code example, note the following:
 + The example creates an instance of the `AmazonGlacierClient` class\.
-+ The example uses the `upload` method of the `ArchiveTransferManager` class from the high\-level API of the AWS SDK for Java\.
++ The example uses the `upload` API operation of the `ArchiveTransferManager` class from the high\-level API of the AWS SDK for Java\.
-+ The example uses the US West \(Oregon\) Region \(`us-west-2`\) to match the location where you created the vault previously in [Step 2: Create a Vault in Amazon S3 Glacier](getting-started-create-vault.md)\.
++ The example uses the US West \(Oregon\) Region \(`us-west-2`\)\.

 For step\-by\-step instructions on how to run this example, see [Running Java Examples for Amazon S3 Glacier Using Eclipse](using-aws-sdk-for-java.md#setting-up-and-testing-sdk-java)\.
-You need to update the code as shown with the name of the archive file you want to upload\.
+You must update the code as shown with the name of the archive file that you want to upload\.

 **Note**
-Amazon S3 Glacier \(S3 Glacier\) keeps an inventory of all the archives in your vaults\.
+Amazon S3 Glacier keeps an inventory of all the archives in your vaults\.
 When you upload the archive in the following example, it will not appear in a vault in the management console until the vault inventory has been updated\.
 This update usually happens once a day\.

 **SDK for Java 2\.x**
+ To learn how to set up and run this example, see [GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/javav2/example_code/glacier#readme)\.

 ```